 A common question raised by clients during an initial consultation is ‘how do I go to Court’?
 The Family Court of Australia has outlined certain steps that need to be followed before you can file an Application with the Court relating to parenting matters.

 The Family Law Act sets out that a party must attempt family dispute resolution before applying to Court for a parenting matter.

 Family Dispute Resolution is often attempted by way of mediation.
 There are many mediation services to choose from.
 Some mediation centres provide a low-fee (or sometimes a no-fee) option for mediation, however, there may be some wait times to attend the mediation.
-There are also private mediators who provide mediation services within short notice, but charge on an hourly or daily rate.
+There are also private mediators who provide mediation services on short notice, but charge an hourly or daily rate.